astronomer/docs/learn/use-case-airflow-datasets-multi-team-ml.md

 - Imports necessary libraries including `StandardScaler` from scikit-learn, `pandas` for DataFrame operations, dump from joblib for serialization, and `S3FileSystem` from s3fs for interacting with an S3-compatible object storage system.

-- Then, An instance of an `S3FileSystem` as FS is created, specifying the access key, secret key, and the endpoint URL of the S3-compatible local storage system.
+- Creates an instance of an `S3FileSystem` as FS by specifying the access key, secret key, and the endpoint URL of the S3-compatible local storage system.

 - Next, this task performs feature engineering by normalizing the input features using a StandardScaler, calculates metrics based on the scaler mean values, saves the scaler object for later monitoring and evaluation, and returns the normalized feature DataFrame `X` with the target column included.